-The Stage House Tavern History
+History of the Stage House Tavern

 The Stage House Tavern has been an integral part of the local community since the 17th century.
 The building, originally the Stage House Inn, was built in Scotch Plains in 1737 by John Sutton and served as the center of social, business, military and political circles.
 The Inn was a primary meeting place for troop messengers and officers during the Revolutionary War and it is said that General Lafayette spent time there.
 Legend also has it that when President Abraham Lincoln called in additional troops to defend the Union during the Civil War, rallies were held at the Inn.